DBCDK/serviceprovider/doc/description.md

 which also contains specification, and additional documentation, in [doc/](https://github.com/DBCDK/serviceprovider/tree/master/doc/).
 Example requests, and a getting started guide is available here: [example.html](example.html) [guide.html](guide.html).

+Documentation for the community endpoints can be found at [/doc/community](https://github.com/DBCDK/serviceprovider/tree/master/doc/community)